-Grade Assessment Purpose / Description Year 1 (JK) Year 2 (SK) Early Literacy / Numeracy Observation Tool (ELNOT) To screen for early intervention and to gauge developmental growth of literacy and numeracy skills.
-Year 1 (JK) Year 2 (SK) Developmental Indicators for the Assessment of Learning (DIAL-4) To identify student strengths and needs in the areas of motor, concept, language, self-help, and social/emotional development.
-Year 1 (JK) Year 2 (SK) November The Kindergarten Communication of Learning: Initial Observation To provide an overview of initial observations of the student's learning; To provide educators with data to inform program planning.
+Grade Assessment Purpose / Description Year 1 (JK) Year 2 (SK) Early Literacy / Numeracy Observation Tool (ELNOT) To screen for early intervention to gauge developmental growth literacy and numeracy skills.
+Year 1 (JK) Year 2 (SK) Developmental Indicators for the Assessment of Learning (DIAL-4) ment of needs in the areas of motor, Year 1 (JK) Year 2 (SK) November The Kindergarten Communication of Learning: Initial Observation To provide an overview of initial observations of the student's learning; To provide educators with data to inform program planning.
 Year 1 (JK) Year 2 (SK) February and June The Kindergarten Communication of Learning To provide reflections on the student's learning connected to the four program frames.